europa-ee/europa-ee.github.io/content/home_school_schedule_18Mar2020.md

 **Time:** 8.50 - 9.30

+**Activity:** Comprehension using a music video

+{{< youtube KrMl32cuC2A >}}

-**Activity:** Comprehension using a music video [http://mrparkinsonict.blogspot.com/2013/04/music-videos-to-inspire-writing.html](http://mrparkinsonict.blogspot.com/2013/04/music-videos-to-inspire-writing.html) and questions below it, the narrative music video is to Chris Malinchak's song 'So good to me'and the questions are
+[http://mrparkinsonict.blogspot.com/2013/04/music-videos-to-inspire-writing.html](http://mrparkinsonict.blogspot.com/2013/04/music-videos-to-inspire-writing.html) and questions below it, the narrative music video is to Chris Malinchak's song 'So good to me'and the questions are

 * Watch the first 20 seconds - how is the girl feeling?
 What makes you think that?
 What might she be doing?